Communicative competence ability. Communicative competence. Communication competencies of a business person

 1. knowledge and sensory experience of the individual;

-3. thanks to the understanding of oneself and others, with a constant modification of mental states, interpersonal relationships and conditions of the social environment.
+3. through understanding oneself and others, with constant modification mental states, interpersonal relationships and social environmental conditions.”

-Kunitsina V.N. defines communicative competence simply as "the success of communication".
+Kunitsina V.N. defines communicative competence simply as “successful communication.”

-By definition, V.I.
-Zhukov, communicative competence is “a psychological characteristic of a person as a person, which is manifested in his communication with people or “the ability to establish and maintain the necessary contacts with people”.
-The composition of the so-understood communicative competence includes a set of knowledge, skills and abilities that ensure the successful flow of communicative processes in a person.
+According to the definition of V.I.
+Zhukov, communicative competence is “a psychological characteristic of a person as an individual, which manifests itself in his communication with people or “the ability to establish and maintain the necessary contacts with people.”
+The composition of communicative competence so understood includes a set of knowledge, skills and abilities that ensure the successful course of communicative processes in a person.”

-The communicative competence of a person is mainly formed on the basis of the experience of communication between people, it is formed directly in the conditions of interaction.
+A person’s communicative competence is predominantly formed on the basis of the experience of communication between people and is formed directly in the conditions of interaction.
 In addition, a person acquires the ability to behave in communication on the basis of examples from literature, theater, cinema, and the media.

-Communicative competence is an integral personal quality that provides situational adaptability and freedom to use verbal and non-verbal means of communication, the ability to adequately reflect the mental states and personality of another person, correctly assess his actions, and predict on their basis the behavioral characteristics of the perceived person.
+Communicative competence is an integral personal quality that ensures situational adaptability and freedom of use of verbal and nonverbal means of communication, the ability to adequately reflect the mental states and personality of another person, correctly assess his actions, and predict on their basis the characteristics of the behavior of the perceived person.

 A comprehensive study of communicative competence is found in the works of I.N.
 Zotova.
 In her opinion, communicative competence is a complex education consisting of three components: emotional-motivational, cognitive and behavioral components.

-The emotional and motivational component is formed by the needs for positive contacts, motives for developing competence, semantic attitudes to “be a successful” partner of interaction, as well as communication values and goals.
+The emotional and motivational component is formed by the need for positive contacts, motives for developing competence, semantic attitudes of “being a successful” partner of interaction, as well as communication values and goals.

-The cognitive component includes knowledge from the field of human relationships and special psychological knowledge obtained in the learning process, as well as meanings, the image of the other as a partner of interaction, social and perceptual abilities, personal characteristics that form the communicative potential of the individual.
+The cognitive component includes knowledge from the field of human relationships and special psychological knowledge received in the learning process, as well as meanings, the image of the other as an interaction partner, social-perceptual abilities, personal characteristics that form the communicative potential of the individual.

 At the behavioral level, this is an individual system of optimal models of interpersonal interaction, as well as subjective control of communicative behavior.

 As a result of the analysis of the works of various authors studying communicative competence, Zotova I.N. concludes that the structure includes quite diverse elements.
-However, among this diversity, the following components clearly stand out:
+At the same time, among this diversity the following components clearly stand out:

 Communication skills;